elchininet/home-assistant-javascript-templates/README.md

 This method renders a `JavaScript` template and return its result.
 It needs a string as a parameter.
 Inside this string you can use [several objects and methods](#objects-and-methods-available-in-the-templates).
 It returns whatever the `JavaScript` code returns, because of that it is typed as `any`.

 >[!NOTE]
 >This method accepts an optional second parameter with an object.
 In this object it is possible to send a `variables` object, containing extra variables that will be appended to [the global variables](#variables) and a `refs` object, containing extra [refs variables](#refs-variables).
 The extra `refs` variables will be appended to the global ones, making them available even in templates that weere declared before the call to this method.
-You need to be aware, that if a ref variable already exists, sending it again in this method will not override it because it will be ignored.
+You need to be aware, that if a ref variable already exists, sending it again in this method will override it.

 #### trackTemplate